February 9th 2025 | 4 p,m.

 Solmaaz Adeli

-An advocate for contemporary music, Ms. Adeli will debut Kurt Schwertsik’s opera Alice – eine phantastische Revue at Wien Modern in 2023 with Sirene Operntheater.
-She has also performed in premieres of works by composers such as Scott Ordway, Kim André Arnesen, Chris Praetorius, and Barry Phillips.
+An advocate for contemporary music, Ms. Adeli performs regularly in Vienna with Sirene Operntheater and in the current season is debuting the role of Queen of Hearts in Kurt Schwertsik’s new opera Alice – eine phantastische Revue in the festival Wien Modern.
+She has also performed in premieres of works by composers Scott Ordway, Kim André Arnesen, Chris Praetorius, and Barry Phillips.

 Alon Goldstein